 2 tablespoons dark cocoa powder

 1/2 cup granulated white sugar

 1. Start by making your crust.
 Melt the 8 ounces of butter, and pulse the cookies in a food processor until they are a fine powder.
 In a large bowl, combine the crushed cookies, the melted butter and the 2 teaspoons of espresso powder.
 Stir until all the cookie crumbs have been incorporated into the crust batter.
 Take your 9″ spring form pan and spray it with cooking spray.
 Start making your crust by spreading some of the cookie mixture into the bottom and pressing firm so it becomes compact and smooth. once you’ve form the entire bottom, add more crust crumbs around the entire edge and start pressing it up to form the high crust wall.
 You should use all the the cookie crust mixture.
 Place in the fridge while you make the rest of the cheesecake.

 2. Now, make the whipped cream.
 Pour the 1 cup of heavy cream into your mixing bowl and either with a stand mixer or handheld, beat on high for approximately 1 minute and 15 seconds until a firm whipped cream has formed.
 Place aside.

-3. Using a double boiler method, melt the chocolate, then pour into a bowl to slightly cool.
+3. Using a double boiler method or in the microwave, melt the dark chocolate, then pour into a bowl to slightly cool.